 I'm reminiscing about the love and care with which Stan* does everything around the house and yard.
-For example, when he spread the wood chips around the Juniper tree beside the house, he carefully lifted each branch and placed the wood chips gently around the base.
+For example, when he spread the wood chips around the base of our Juniper tree beside the house, he carefully lifted each branch and placed the wood chips gently all around.
 Next, he evenly and generously distributed the chips outward — with love and devotion — until the plant was completely surrounded.

 I could sense the love and care Stan had for our plants while I was removing the wood chips — only after we realized the Juniper was fading more with each passing day.
 Something was very wrong.